lameiro/cx_oracle_on_ctypes/README.md

 What
 ----

-cx_Oracle built on ctypes.
+cx_Oracle written in 100% pure-Python, on top of ctypes.
 100% API-compatible with cx_Oracle.

 Why?!
 -----